-It is ironic how our training regimes are fuelled by a desire to induce change.
+Our training regimes are fueled by a desire to induce change.
 To improve, to get stronger.

-Yet, at the same time we are notoriously sceptical to the idea of changing how we think and act in our pursuit for this development.
+Yet ironically, we are notoriously skeptical to the idea of changing how we think and act in our pursuit for this development.

-Depending on where you stand, you may find that this article challenges your willingness to change your beliefs on core stability training in cycling.
+Depending on where you stand, you may find that this article challenges your willingness to change your beliefs on core stability and strength training in cycling.

 A quick summary

 This article is rather long.
 Here is a quick overview of the main topics of discussion and take-aways:

 There is very limited evidence to suggest that core stability training actually improves athletic performance.
 This is somewhat of a contradiction to the beliefs and practices of many coaches and riders.

 Many of the commonly accepted “truths” about core stability and its role in pain and performance are in fact myths based on assumptions and flawed interpretations of initial research findings.